TouK/nussknacker/docs/installation_configuration_guide/ScenarioDeploymentConfiguration.md

 Deployment of a scenario is managed by Designer's extension called [Deployment Manager](/about/GLOSSARY#deployment-manager).
 To enable given [Deployment Manager](/about/GLOSSARY#deployment-manager) you need to place its jar package in the Designer's classpath.
 Nussknacker is distributed with three default [Deployment Managers](/about/GLOSSARY#deployment-manager) (`flinkStreaming`, `lite-k8s`, `lite-embedded`).
 Their jars are located in the `managers` directory.
-Parameters available in the deployment configuration, depends on which [Deployment Manager](/about/GLOSSARY#deployment-manager) you've selected.
+Depending on which [Deployment Manager](/about/GLOSSARY#deployment-manager) you've selected, you should provide parameters values for it specifically - see sections below to find out available parameters.

 Section with `deploymentConfig` needs to be placed in the correct place in the Designer's configuration.
 Check [configuration areas](./Common.md#configuration-areas) to understand the structure of the configuration.